 2009 ROES, Oudegracht, Utrecht, the Netherlands

-Melanie Bonajo (NL), Ruchama Noorda (NL), Jasper Griepink and Toine Klaassen (NL), Leandro Cardoso and Caetano Carvalho (BR), Chto Delat?
-Collective (RU), Andrea Crews (FR), Martin Butler (UK/DE)
+Martin Butler (UK/DE), Melanie Bonajo (NL), Ruchama Noorda (NL), Jasper Griepink and Toine Klaassen (NL), Leandro Cardoso and Caetano Carvalho (BR), Chto Delat?
+Collective (RU), Andrea Crews (FR), And Beyond Studios (NL), Lena IVANOVA (UA)

 Yelena Myshko is a multidisciplinary artist based in Arnhem, the Netherlands.
-She was born in 1985 in Kyiv, Ukraine.
+She was born in Kyiv, Ukraine in 1985.
 Yelena studied Fashion Design, Fashion Strategy and Gender Studies.
 She is working with performance since 2010.

 Her interest in politics led to an affiliation with international feminist protest group FEMEN for two years.
 Yelena participated in boot camps and actions in Germany, France and the Netherlands and became the leader of FEMEN Netherlands.
 This experience influenced Yelena´s artistic tone of voice and visual language.

-Yelena exhibited in the Netherlands, Spain, United Kingdom, Russia, South Korea, Portugal, Colombia and USA.
-She was nominated for the BLOOOM Award in 2018.
-Her work is published in various magazines that promote emerging artists.
+Yelena exhibited in the Netherlands, Spain, United Kingdom, Germany, Portugal, Austria, Russia, South Korea, Colombia, Canada and USA.
+She was nominated for the BLOOOM Award in 2018, Walter Koschatzky Art-Award in 2019 and won 2nd place at Kunstschouw Award in 2019.
+Her work is published in various magazines and books that promote emerging artists.

-My artistic practice is grounded in my lived experience.
-As a woman I have a subjective point of view, as a feminist I am interested in this subjectivity as critique on social construction of art.
-I extrapolate existential tension points within my socio‐cultural environment and project them on my body.
-Through my body I construct a subversive perspective on the female nude.
+My artistic practice is grounded in lived experience.
+As a woman I have a subjective point of view, as a feminist I use it as critique on social construction of art.
+I am a parrhesiast that speaks her truth no matter the consequences, establishing a polemic relationship with the World.
+I locate existential tension points within my socio‐cultural environment and project them on my body, creating a subversive perspective on the female nude.

-The character of my work is indebted to Fluxus, female and feminist artists of the 1970’s.
-I am influenced by the social change of that time.
-In particular, I continue in the footsteps of Hannah Wilke and appropriate her performalist self-portrait.
-This is performance in front of the camera that can reach a broader audience through reproduction.
+My work is political in the footsteps of art of the 1960’s.
+I am influenced by the social upheaval that produced Fluxus and feminist artists.
+In particular, I appropriate Hannah Wilke’s performalist self-portrait.
+This is performance in front of the camera that produces intimate images that reach the audience through reproduction.

 With my performalist self-portraits I explore the phenomenology of identity production.
-I take snapshots until I captured a moment that emotionally communicates.
-My work is ambiguous to grab attention and provoke an associational thought process.
-This allows me to create an engaged female identity that is a reflexive actor instead of an object in art.
+I take snapshots until I capture a moment that communicates ambiguity.
+This grabs attention and provokes an associational thought process.
+It is unsettling, it pinches and makes you look twice.
+Allowing me to be a reflexive actor instead of an object in art.